Study 4. Mankind: Nature and SinIntroduction

 ii] Morality.
 We have a conscience, an inbuilt sense of right and wrong.

-Mankind was originally free to obey God or disobey Him.
-We were not created robots.
+Mankind was originally free to obey God or disobey Him; we were not created robots.
 Because of our disobedience we have lost that freedom and so are now "slaves to sin".

 Death (in the sense of extermination) is not natural to us.
-Presumably if Adam had not sinned he would have received the "spiritual body" intended for him without physical death - ie. a kind of translation similar to that experienced by Elijah.
+Presumably if Adam had not sinned he would have received the "spiritual body" intended for him without physical death - ie., a kind of translation similar to that experienced by Elijah.
 Through Christ, immortality is again ours, although now we have to face an actual moment of physical death as we move instantly into eternity.
 Death has therefore lost its "sting".

 The Bible doesn't really tell us where evil comes from.
 We do know that Satan, an archangel, rebelled against God and then sought to pollute God's creation with his sin.
 The human race followed Satan's lead and similarly turned against God.
-Yet is this the origin of sin? ....
+Yet, is this the origin of sin? ....
 It is possible that it doesn't have an origin as such.
 As a negative force its potential always exists over against the positive force of God's love.

 The Bible paints a simple picture in Genesis 3 to explain where it all started for the human race.
 Adam and Eve, a perfect creation of God with the freedom to serve God or serve self, chose to serve self.
-They just wanted to be like gods, so they turned against their creator and disobeyed Him.
-In rebelling against Him they set off a chain-reaction which, not only cursed the whole human race, but all of nature as well.
+They just wanted to be like gods, so they turned against their creator and disobeyed him.
+In rebelling against God they set off a chain-reaction which, not only cursed the whole human race, but all of nature as well.

 Sin is failure, error, iniquity, transgression, trespass, lawlessness, unrighteousness.
 The most characteristic feature of sin is that it is directed against God.

-There are three prime results that flow from "the fall":
+There are three prime results that flow from the fall:

 i] Physical loss - mind, emotions, will, and body have been warped and reduced in effectiveness.